SLink-Protocol/S-Link/docs/source/integration.rst

     p1_req                     input        1                        Request S-Link to enter P1 state
     p2_req                     input        1                        Request S-Link to enter P2 state
     p3_req                     input        1                        Request S-Link to enter P3 state
-    interrupt                  output       1                        Interrupt status
+    in_px_state                output       1                        Indicates the link is in P1/2/3 state in_reset_state             output       1                        Indicates the link is in the RESET state interrupt                  output       1                        Interrupt status

     **Phy Signals**